openvinotoolkit/openvino_notebooks/notebooks/113-image-classification-quantization/README.md

 The code of the tutorial is designed to be extendable to custom models and datasets.
 It consists of the following steps:

-- Download and prepare the MRPC model and dataset
+- Download and prepare the Mobilenet-v2 model and dataset
 - Define data loading and accuracy validation functionality
 - Prepare the model for quantization
 - Run optimization pipeline